mooorkey/terminal-app/README.md

 - `main.rb` is the main document that controls the flow of the program.

-- `classes/hotel.rb` holds the Hotel class.
+- `classes/hotel.rb` holds the Hotel class and represents the hotel.
 This class holds the information of the hotel, such as the address and phone number.
 It also holds a list of the rooms in the hotel, and the activities associated with the hotel.
 It is used for methods that show the rooms and activities all together.

-- `classes/room.rb` holds the Room super class, as well as it's sub classes (which are different types of rooms).
+- `classes/room.rb` holds the Room super class, as well as it's sub classes (which represents different types of rooms).
 This class deals with methods that pertain to a room, such as showing the availability of a room.

 - `classes/cat.rb` holds the cat class.
-The cat class has the details of the cat as well as a booking that is associated with the cat when it (the booking) is created.
+The cat class represents the user, and holds the details of the cat as well as a booking that is associated with the cat when it (the booking) is created.
 The booking is initialized with the cat as "nil" - this is used during the main flow of the program, as different menus show different things depending on if there is a booking or not.

 - `classes/booking.rb` is initialized once the user has selected a room and days.
+It represents the booking.
 Activities can been added to the booking optionally.
 It displays the booking and it also calculates the total price of the booking.

 - `classes/activity.rb` is similar to the room class, but instead holds different activities that can optionally be added to the booking.
 The individual activities are sub classes to the main activity super class.